NerdyDuck/NerdyDuck.CodedExceptions/README.md

 #### How to get
 - Use the NuGet package from my [MyGet](https://www.myget.org) feed: [https://www.myget.org/F/nerdyduck-release/api/v2](https://www.myget.org/F/nerdyduck-release/api/v2])
 - Download the binaries from the [Releases](releases/) page.
-- You can clone the repositoy and compile the libraries yourself (see the [Wiki](wiki/) for requirements).
+- You can clone the repository and compile the libraries yourself (see the [Wiki](wiki/) for requirements).

 #### More information
 For examples and a complete class reference, please see the [Wiki](wiki/).